A Multigraph Characterization of Permutiple Strings: A Multigraph Condition for Permutiple Strings

-We shall presently see that $C_{I}$ may be ordered into permutiple strings precisely when the corresponding multigraph union, $\Delta_{I}=\biguplus_{j\in I}\Delta_j,$ contains the zero state, is strongly connected, and contains an Eulerian circuit in the multigraph sense \cite{bang,farrell,silberger}.
-That is, every multiedge of $\Delta_I$ must be used once when transitioning between states.
+We shall presently see that $C_{I}=\biguplus_{j\in I}C_j$ may be ordered into permutiple strings precisely when the corresponding multigraph union $\Delta_{I}=\biguplus_{j\in I}\Delta_j$ contains the zero state, is strongly connected, and contains an Eulerian circuit in the multigraph sense \cite{bang,farrell,silberger}.
+That is, every multi-edge of $\Delta_I$ must be used once when transitioning between states.

-\begin{theorem} Let $\{C_0,C_1,\ldots,C_m\}$ be the collection of cycles of $M,$ and let $\Delta_j$ be the corresponding multi-image of $C_j.$ Also, let $I$ be a multiset whose support is a subset, $J,$ of $\{0,1,\ldots,m\}.$ If a multigraph union of cycle multi-images, $\Delta_I=\biguplus_{j\in I}\Delta_j,$ contains an Eulerian circuit beginning and ending with the zero state, then the corresponding multiset union of mother-graph cycles, $C_I=\biguplus_{j\in I}C_j,$ may be ordered into a permutiple string. \end{theorem}
+\begin{theorem} Let $\{C_0,C_1,\ldots,C_m\}$ be the collection of cycles of $M,$ and let $\Delta_j$ be the corresponding multi-image of $C_j.$ Also, let $I$ be a multiset whose support is a subset of $\{0,1,\ldots,m\}.$ If a multigraph union of cycle multi-images $\Delta_I=\biguplus_{j\in I}\Delta_j$ contains an Eulerian circuit beginning and ending with the zero state, then the corresponding multiset union of mother-graph cycles $C_I=\biguplus_{j\in I}C_j$ may be ordered into a permutiple string. \end{theorem}

-\begin{proof} If $\Delta_I$ contains an Eulerian circuit whose initial and final state is zero, then every labeled multiedge is used exactly once when traversing the circuit.
+\begin{proof} If $\Delta_I$ contains an Eulerian circuit whose initial and final state is zero, then every labeled multi-edge is used exactly once when traversing the circuit.
 It follows that every edge-label input of $C_I$ is used to traverse the circuit. \end{proof}

-Since a multigraph contains an Eulerian circuit if and only if it is strongly connected, and the indegree and outdegree are equal at each vertex \cite{bang,farrell,silberger}, we may easily construct multigraphs which produce permutiple strings by forming unions of cycle multi-images whose multigraph union contains the zero state, is strongly connected, and the indegree is equal to the outdegree at each vertex.
+Since a multigraph contains an Eulerian circuit if and only if it is strongly connected, and the indegree and outdegree are equal at each vertex \cite{bang,farrell,silberger}, we may easily construct multigraphs which produce permutiple strings: form a multigraph union of cycle multi-images which 1) contains the zero state, 2) is strongly connected, and 3) the indegree is equal to the outdegree at each vertex.
+Any union of cycle multi-images satisfying all three of these conditions will be called {\it $L$-Eulerian}.